obsidiansystems/avalanche-wallet-cli/docs/qa-guide.md

 cli/cli.js get-balance --chain P
 ```

-This should return your previous balance, plus 5,000,000, minus the transaction
+This should return your previous balance, plus 5,000,000 nAVAX, minus the transaction
-fee (currently 1,000,000).
+fee (currently 1,000,000 nAVAX).
 You should also check the `$P_CHAIN_ADDRESS` balance
 directly:

 ```bash
 cli/cli.js get-balance $P_CHAIN_ADDRESS
 ```

-This should be 5,000,000, minus the transaction fee.
+This should be 5,000,000 nAVAX, minus the transaction fee.

 ## export (P-Chain to X-Chain)